Humans-Machines/styleguide/html-css-sass/README.md

 ## Accessibility

+Accessibility affects all users, not just those with stereotypical disabilities.
+Accepting this means realizing accessibility is about building for stress cases, such as:

+- Old age
+- Chronic medical conditions like arthritis
+- Being outside with a heavy sun glare
+- Cognitive impairment from medication or lack of sleep
+- Needing to use a site with different devices
+- Shaky WiFi that affects asset loading
+- Running from the thing that escaped your floorboards

+> Think about it!

+Therefore we advocate the creation of highly accessible products:

 - Use semantic headings and structure
 - Order DOM elements logically
 - Use elements for what they have been created for.
 For example, use heading elements for headings, `p` elements for